Academic Catalog

 Description

-Interpretation and critique of normal and abnormal anatomy with correlation of didactic, clinical and image information.
-Written and oral case presentations with emphasis on abdominal subjects.
+Second course in the critique and pathology series.
+Continuation of DMS 60A.
+Includes critique and analysis of normal and abnormal anatomical images of the abdomen and female pelvis.
+Emphasis on the clinical presentation of the female patient.
 Intended for students in the Diagnostic Medical Sonography Program; enrollment is limited to students accepted in the program.

 Course Objectives